Fred Smoot

-Fredrick Denielle Smoot (born April 17, 1979) is an American former professional football player who was a cornerback for nine seasons in the National Football League (NFL).
+Fredrick Danielle Smoot (born April 17, 1979) is an American former professional football player who was a cornerback for nine seasons in the National Football League (NFL).
 He played college football for the Mississippi State Bulldogs and was selected by the Washington Redskins in the second round of the 2001 NFL draft.
 Smoot also played for the Minnesota Vikings.

 Early life

 Smoot was born on April 17, 1979, in Jackson, Mississippi.
 He attended Provine High School in Jackson, and played for the Provine Rams high school football team.
 He was selected to play in the Mississippi-Alabama high school all-star game as a senior.

 College career

 Smoot attended Hinds Community College from 1997 to 1998 and Mississippi State University, where he played for the Bulldogs from 1999 to 2000.
 He started his junior and senior years, and was a first-team All-Southeastern Conference (SEC) selection both years, and a consensus first-team All-American as a senior.
 He was also a finalist for the Conerly Trophy in 2000.